Sanity (retailer): SAIN Magazine SAIN Unlimited and Ultimate

 Sain magazine was published monthly from July 1998 to September 2006 by Sain Media and Publishing and was designed by publishing agency Grin Creative.
 SAIN was a 100 pages A4 full glossy title.
 It reached its 99th issue before being discontinued.
 For much of its life, it featured a flip-printing style; one half of the magazine was dedicated to movies and DVD releases, the other side to music.

-Due to the resounding success of SAIN Magazine, SAIN Media and Publishing and Grin Creative produced Sain UNlimited a 200 page glossy title made available in news stands nationally.
+Due to the success of SAIN Magazine, SAIN Media and Publishing and Grin Creative produced Sain UNlimited a 200 page glossy title made available in news stands nationally.
 Sain UNlimited was Australia's largest music publication during its time.

 Ultimate was the final magazine of Sanity Entertainment, and was available free through Sanity/Virgin/HMV stores since December 2006 either monthly or bi-monthly.
 It was published by Nuclear Media and Publishing.
 In April 2013, it reached its 49th issue when the run stopped without announcement.